tyrellgarza/FireWiseEW/README.md

 in order for them to be better prepared?

 ## Our Mission:
-The Green Dream Team is on a mission to provide residents of Eastern Washington with resources they can access in the event of a wildfire.
+The Green Dream Team is on a mission to provide residents of Eastern Washington information and resources they can access in the event of a wildfire.
 Through our project, Firewise EW, we are committed to providing an easy to understand resource that allows these residents to be better prepared against wildfires.

-## Features
+## Key Features
-- Interactive timeline that showcases the different fires that have taken place over 2017-2022
+- Interactive timeline that showcases the different wildfires that have taken place over 2017-2022.
-- Embedded-interactive map that showcases the air quality within Eastern Washington
+- Embedded-interactive map that showcases the air quality within Eastern Washington.
-- Information of previous fires to provide insight to the problem
+- Information of previous fires to provide insight to the problem.
-- Resources to ensure better preparation for wildfires
+- Additional resources and fundraising opportunities to ensure better preparation for wildfires.

 ### Getting Started with Create React App